win-le/chex-storage/Readme.md

 `chex-storage` is a wrapper library for Chrome extension storage local - the standard storage in the chrome extension.

+Currently, `chex-storage` only support ASCII and Unicode Latin

 ## Install

 ```cmd